Canada border blockade eases, protesters still block bridge

 While the protesters are decrying vaccine mandates for truckers and other COVID-19 restrictions, many of Canada’s anti-infection measures, such as mask rules and vaccine passports for getting into restaurants and theaters, are already falling away as the omicron surge levels off.

-Pandemic restrictions have been far stricter in Canada than in the U.S., but Canadians have largely supported them.
+Pandemic restrictions have been far stricter there than in the U.S., but Canadians have largely supported them.
 The vast majority of Canadians are vaccinated, and the COVID-19 death rate is one-third that of the United States.

 Protests inspired by the Canadian demonstrations were seen in parts of Europe on Saturday.